asnunes/tweteroo-csharp/README.md

-# STONE-POC
+# Tweeteroo API

-This application is a simple POC for .NET 8 ASP API for a Stone Program.
-It connects to a PostgreSQL database and exposes a REST API.
+This application is a simple POC for an C# .Net Core ASP API.

-To run the Postgres with docker-compose, run the following command:

 ```bash
 make dev-db